-National Planning Policy Framework, Policy KP2, CP4 and CP8 of the Core Strategy, Development Management DPD Policies DM1, DM3 and DM15 and the Design and Townscape Guide.
+National Planning Policy Framework, Policy KP2, CP3, CP4 and CP8 of the Core Strategy, Development Management DPD Policies DM1, DM3 and DM15 and the Design and Townscape Guide.

-4.21 Policy DM15 states that each dwelling should be served by a minimum of two parking spaces.
-This standard has been met by the proposed development.

-- 4.22 As before, the Highway Authority has raised no objection to the application on the grounds that adequate parking would be provided to serve the proposed development.
-From this basis, it is considered that no objection should be raised to the proposal on the grounds of the level of parking provision that is proposed at the site or any impacts on highway safety. - 4.23 It is noted that the previous application was refused on the grounds that the proposal would cause a loss of on-street parking.
-However, as ample parking is provided within the site to serve the proposed development and as no objection has been raised to the loss of on-street parking by the Highway Authority, it is recommended that this reason for the refusal of the application is not repeated.
-Since the previous application, the Highway Officer has visited the site on three occasions and undertaken assessments of the available on-street parking, finding that many spaces are available on each occasion.
+- 4.21 Policy DM15 states that each dwelling should be served by a minimum of two parking spaces.
+This standard has been met by the proposed development. - 4.22 As before, the Highway Authority has raised no objection to the application on the grounds that adequate parking would be provided to serve the proposed development.
+From this basis, it is considered that no objection should be raised to the proposal on the grounds of the level of parking provision that is proposed at the site or any impacts on highway safety. - 4.23 It is noted that the first application was refused on the grounds that the proposal would cause a loss of on-street parking.
+However, as ample parking is provided within the site to serve the proposed development and as no objection was raised to the loss of on-street parking by the Highway Authority, the second application was not refused for that reason and it is recommended that this remains the case in respect of this application.
+The Highway Officer has visited the site on three occasions and undertaken assessments of the available on-street parking, finding that many spaces are available on each occasion.